phoenix125/AtlasServerUpdateUtility/readme.txt

  INSTRUCTIONS
 --------------
 To shut down your server:
-- Click on the AtlasServerUpdateUtility (phoenix) icon in bottom right taskbar and select EXIT.
+- Click on the AtlasServerUpdateUtility (phoenix) icon in bottom right task bar and select EXIT.

 To restart your server:
 - Run AtlasServerUpdateUtility.exe